awes0m/Bango-RF/README.md

  the major function of the api view is to handle the requests. namely `get`, `post`, `put`, `delete`, `patch` we can us the import
     `from rest_framework.views import APIView` to get the base class for the api view

+## ViewSets
+the viewset is a class that extends the api view. the viewset class is responsible for handling the requests. ie - `'list', 'retrieve', 'create', 'update','partial_update' 'destroy'`

+we can use the import
+      `from rest_framework import viewsets` to get the django rf defined viewset class